 Operators and Functions for SUPER Data Type

 We saw how the JSON_SERIALIZE function can be used for converting a JSON string or array to the SUPER data type.
 Once converted, there are some functions and operators that you can use on the SUPER columns.
-These include arithmetic operators like +, -, *, etc., arithmetic functions like FLOOR, ROUND, CEIL, etc., and array functions like ARRAY_CONCAT, ARRAY_FLATTEN, SUBARRAY, etc. You can read more about these functions (along with examples), here.
+These include arithmetic operators like +, -, *, etc., arithmetic functions like FLOOR, ROUND, CEIL, etc., and array functions like ARRAY_CONCAT, ARRAY_FLATTEN, SUBARRAY, etc. You can read more about these functions (along with examples), in AWS Documentation.

 Conclusion